dominicbates/football-score-predictor/README.md

 ### Possible to do list:

-1. Sperate model/process to calculate: For player X in team Y, what fraction of Ys goals go through them (then can multiply this by team stats to get player stats?)
+1. Productionise in streamlit?
-2. Can we make pdf calculation exact, rather than a random sample?
+2. Sperate model/process to calculate: For player X in team Y, what fraction of Ys goals go through them (then can multiply this by team stats to get player stats?)
-3. Investigate covariance between home and away goal distributions
+3. Can we make pdf calculation exact, rather than a random sample?
-4. Create bayesian model + encorporate posteriors in to goals pdf
+4. Investigate covariance between home and away goal distributions
-5. Find and append other data to model (e.g. injury / change in manager info)
+5. Create bayesian model + encorporate posteriors in to goals pdf
-6. Better account for promoted team predictions when no data exists
+6. Find and append other data to model (e.g. injury / change in manager info)
-7. Productionise in GCP and output to dashboard (E2 micro?)
+7. Better account for promoted team predictions when no data exists (partially done)